Beer Hall Putsch: Trial and prison

-Two days after the putsch, Hitler was arrested and charged with high treason in the special People's Court.
+Two days after the putsch, Hitler was arrested and he, Ludendorff, Hermann Kreibel, Wilhelm Frick, Ernst Pöhner, Ernst Röhm, Friedrick Weber, Wilhelm Bruckner and Robert Wagner were charged with high treason in the special People's Court along with Heinz Pernet being charged as an accessory.
 Some of his fellow conspirators, including Rudolf Hess, were also arrested, while others, including Hermann Göring and Ernst Hanfstaengl, escaped to Austria.
 The Nazi Party's headquarters was raided, and its newspaper, the Völkischer Beobachter (The People's Observer), was banned.
 In January 1924, the Emminger Reform, an emergency decree, abolished the jury as trier of fact and replaced it with a mixed system of judges and lay judges in Germany's judiciary.

 This was not the first time Hitler had been in trouble with the law.
 In an incident in September 1921, he and some men of the SA had disrupted a meeting of the Bayernbund ('Bavaria Union') which Otto Ballerstedt, a Bavarian federalist, was to have addressed, and the Nazi troublemakers were arrested as a result.
-Hitler ended up serving a little over a month of a three-month jail sentence.
+Hitler ended up serving just over a month of a three-month jail sentence.
 Judge Georg Neithardt was the presiding judge at both of Hitler's trials.